robOcity/ai-course/topic-4a-quantifying-uncertainty.md

     1. Illustrate how belief nets allow intelligent agents to make better decisions when facing uncertainty.

-    1. Estimate probabilities for moves in wumpus world.

 1. **Readings**

     1. Read Chapter 13 - Quantifying Uncertainty (Sections 13.1 to 13.5)